Experts in digital safety

 - On a similar note, teens love the spontaneity of the Houseparty app.
 There is no need to plan in advance or send invitations.
-The app notifies them when their friends go into the app and shows who is talking to whom.
-So as long as there are not already 8 people in the conversation and they are friends with someone already in the conversation, and the room is not locked, they can jump in.
+The app notifies them when their friends go into the app and shows who is talking to who.
+So as long as there are not already 8 people in the conversation, they are friends with someone already in the conversation, and the room is not locked, they can jump in.

 - Teens also like that the Houseparty app is not Facebook, or owned by Facebook.
 They see Facebook as something for their parents.
 This Wall Street Journal video where a couple of young users explain Houseparty to their parents demonstrates this generational divide well.

 - Houseparty has also positioned itself as more socially-responsible than the Facebook group, promising not to monetize through data and advertising (they make money through in-app purchases).

 Is Houseparty safe for kids?

 Houseparty doesn’t have a great deal of features, making it a bit easier for parents to wrap their heads around and check up on privacy settings, but the app is weak on native parental controls and monitoring features.
 As house parties are limited to 8 people, there isn’t serious risk of your child being exposed to strangers but it could happen if rooms aren’t locked.
 Houseparty is live streaming which is a concern for two reasons: if your child hasn’t blocked personal information like name and location they put themselves at risk of identity theft: and, their conduct can be captured in a screenshot that can be reposted elsewhere.
 Even the most harmless party shot could come back to haunt them in future years.